svey/rental-market/README.md

 # Rental Market

-A simple API for POSTing property info and receiving rental information regarding price, booking rate, and earnings.
+An API for POSTing property info and receiving rental information regarding price, booking rate, and earnings.
 The rental-market uses dummy data and linear regression to model the relationship between rental price and rooms across properties in the same zip code.

 ## To use:
 1. From the Repo's local directory on your machine in Terminal or CommandPrompt run: